emilybache/GildedRose-Refactoring-Kata/csharpcore/GildedRose/RefactoringDiary.md

 2. small refactorings of the UpdateQuality() method to make it more readable and separate the different (unrelated) handling of the different types.<br>
 3. Extract Increasing/Decreasing Quality into a method.<br>
 It feels like Quality should have been a TinyType that manages its own limits.
 However, since we're not allowed to change Item, I'm just extracting a method.
+4. Separated the processing of the different types from each other.<br>

 This is the state of the code now